pywbem/pywbemtools/docs/pywbemclicommands.rst

     0: mock1
     1: mockassoc
     2: op
-    Input integer between 0 and 2 or Ctrl-C to exit selection: 1  << users enters
+    Input integer between 0 and 2 or Ctrl-C to exit selection: 1   << entered by user Deleted connection "mockassoc".

-See :ref:`pywbemcli connection delete --help` for details.
+See :ref:`pywbemcli connection delete --help` for the exact help output of the command.

 .. _`Connection export command`: